-There are detailed, step-by-step guides on the application process, including information on how their online site works including details of what you will need to submit to apply for a role.
+There are detailed, step-by-step guides on the application process, for both apprentices and experienced hires, including information on how their online site works including details of what you will need to submit to apply for a role.
 There is advice about the assessment process that they use and details of the way that they interview candidates including what they look for, how you can prepare for them and what you will need to bring with you.
 They also list the checks that they will make if your interview is successful, so you can ensure that you have all the relevant documentation available.

 For some, making the move from permanent to contracting can be a little overwhelming as there are a number of things to consider.
-However, in SJD’s 2013 client contractor attitude survey, which received over 1,000 responses, over 80% of those surveyed found being a contractor more satisfying than as a permanent employee.
+However, in our 2019 Contractor Attitude Survey, which received over 1,000 responses, the vast majority of those surveyed found being a contractor more satisfying than as a permanent employee.

-Of course, with most things, there are both pro’s and con’s, and the same is the case with contracting.
+Of course, with most things, there are both pros and cons, and the same is the case with contracting.
 However, the number one reason so many people are drawn to contracting is the potential to increase their earnings.
-A contractor can often earn twice the amount of a permanent employee in the same position.
+A contractor can often earn twice the amount of an employee in the same position.

-As a contractor you’ll incur additional costs, such as travel expenses and accommodation if you are working away from your usual work base.
-Unlike permanent workers, as a contractor these costs can be claimed as expenses against your tax as long as they are “wholly and exclusively for the purpose of your business” which can reduce your tax bill.
-Our comprehensive contractor’s guide to expenses provides more information about expenses and what you could claim as a contractor.
+As a contractor, you’ll incur additional expenses, such as travel expenses and accommodation if you are working away from your usual work base.
+Unlike permanent employees, as a contractor, these costs can be claimed as expenses against your tax as long as they are “wholly and exclusively for the purpose of your business” which can reduce your tax bill.
+Our comprehensive guide to expenses provides more information about expenses and what you could claim as a contractor.